mcwimm/rbb_ZoneOfInfluence/README.md

 ![](https://github.com/mcwimm/rbb_ZoneOfInfluence/blob/master/figs/zoi_analysis_nl.jpg)
 _Figure 1.
 Histograms of biomass distributions of individual plants after 30 time steps with different simulation settings (results are out of all individual sizes of 30 replicates with identical settings, thus the high frequency numbers); the columns of histograms correspond to different densities (100, 506 and 992 individuals in the simulation area); the rows presents different spatial configurations (random or uniform (hexagonal packing) distributions) and different competition regimes (asymmetric or symmetric)._

-## Use history
+## 14. Use history

-What is the history of the RBB?
-Is it entirely new or based on earlier submodels, or an implementation of an existing submodel?

-**?** What's the difference to line 131 and to the following questions?
+The ZOI concept were successfully used in several model implementations:

-1. Stoll, P., Weiner, J., 2000.
+- Stoll, P., Weiner, J., 2000.
 A neighborhood view of interactions among individual plants.
 In: Dieckmann, U., Law, R., Metz, J.A.J.
 (Eds.), The Geometry of Ecological Interactions: Simplifying Spatial Complexity.
 Cambridge University Press, Cambridge, UK, pp. 11–27
-2. Weiner, J., P. Stoll, H. Muller-Landau, and A. Jasentuliyana.
+- Weiner, J., P. Stoll, H. Muller-Landau, and A. Jasentuliyana.
 2001.
 The effects of density, spatial pattern, and competitive symmetry on size variation in simulated plant populations.
 The American Naturalist, 158:438-450
-3. Stoll, P., J. Weiner, H. Muller-Landau, E. Müller and T. Hara.
+- Stoll, P., J. Weiner, H. Muller-Landau, E. Müller and T. Hara.
 2002.
 Size symmetry of competition alters biomass–density relationships.
 Proceedings of the Royal Society, London Series B, 269:2191-2195
-4. Piou, C., U. Berger, H. Hildenbrandt, V. Grimm, K. Diele, and C. D’Lima.
+- Piou, C., U. Berger, H. Hildenbrandt, V. Grimm, K. Diele, and C. D’Lima.
 2007.
 Simulating cryptic movements of a mangrove crab: Recovery phenomena after small scale fishery.
 Ecological Modelling 205:110-122.
-5. Lin, Y., Huth, F., Berger, U., & Grimm, V. (2014).
+- Lin, Y., Huth, F., Berger, U., & Grimm, V. (2014).
 The role of belowground competition and plastic biomass allocation in altering plant mass-density relationships.
 Oikos, 123(2), 248–256.

-Has the RBB, or its predecessors, been used in literature?

-Include a reference list of publications where the RBB was successfully used.

-## User's guide | manual | tutorial

-For more complex RBBs, a detailed user's guide or manual and a tutorial walk through can be very helpful to onboard new users.
+## 15. A manual and/or tutorial, in particular for more complex  RBBs

+None available. :question:

+## 16. Relationship to other RBBs

+The Field-Of-Neighbourhood (FON), which describes competition or facilitation among neighbouring plants, is an extension of the Zone-of-Influence (ZOI).

-## References
+## 17. References

-[^Weiner2021]: Weiner et al. 2021: The Effects of Density, Spatial Pattern, and Competitive Symmetry on Size Variation in Simulated Plant Populations
+[^Weiner2021]: Weiner J, Stoll P, Muller-Landau H, Jasentuliyana A (2021): The Effects of Density, Spatial Pattern, and Competitive Symmetry on Size Variation in Simulated Plant Populations
-[^Berger2007]: Berger, Hildebrandt 2007
-[^Berger2008]: Berger 2008
+[^Berger2007]: Berger, Hildebrandt 2007 :question: Berger, U. & Hildenbrandt, H. (2000): A new approach to spatially explicit modelling of forest dynamics: spacing, ageing and neighbourhood competition of mangrove trees.
+Ecological Modelling, 132, 287-302.
+[^Berger2008]: Berger 2008 :question: Berger, U., Piou, C., Schiffers, K., Grimm, V. (2008): Competition among plants: Concepts, individual-based modelling approaches, and a proposal for a future research strategy.
+Perspectives in Plant Ecology, Evolution and Systematics.
+9: 121-135
-[^Pretzsch2009]: Pretzsch 2009
+[^Pretzsch2009]: Pretzsch 2009 :question: Buch Forest Dynamics, Growth and Yield
-[^Czaran1998]: Czárán (1998)
-[^Piou2007]: Piou et al. 2007
-[^Lin2012]: Lin et al. 2012
+[^Czaran1998]: Czárán (1998) :question: Czárán, Tamás.
+Spatiotemporal models of population and community dynamics.
+Vol. 21.
+Springer Science & Business Media, 1998.
+[^Piou2007]: Piou C, Berger U, Hildenbrandt H, Grimm V, Diele K, D’Lima C (2007): Simulating cryptic movements of a mangrove crab: recovery phenomena after small scale fishery.
+Ecological Modelling.
+205: 110-122
+[^Lin2012]: Lin Y, Berger U, Grimm V, Ji Q-R (2012): Differences between symmetric and asymmetric facilitation matter: exploring the interplay between modes of positive and negative plant interactions.
+Journal of Ecology.